FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 One thing you might need to pay attention to is the audio input setting of Pi.
 Since you are plugging the USB cable of your webcam to your Pi at the same time to act as speaker, the default input might be set to the webcam microphone, which will not be working for recording.

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

+The shell file zipcode_test.sh can be found in the scripts folder of this repo: https://github.com/rohangreddy/Interactive-Lab-Hub/blob/Fall2021/Lab%203/scripts/name.sh

 Bonus Activity: